hirokiky/gitpitch/2019djangocongress/PITCHME.md

 ## FAQ

+* Should I use django-keeper?
+    * Too much for small projects
+    * If you have some problems now
-* Should we use @keeper for all views?
+* Should I use @keeper for all views?
     * No

 +++